Blog 4: Clean up Procedures Related to COVID-19

-Once a plan is developed, post evacuation procedures, including routes and exits, where they are easily accessible to all employees.
+Once a plan is developed, post evacuation procedures, including routes and exits, where they are easily accessible to all employees, include ADA accessibility.
 Ensure that all exits are marked and well lit, wide enough to accommodate the number of evacuating personnel, and unobstructed and clear of debris at all times.

 Conduct office evacuation exercises and drills.
 Designate a safe spot outside of the facility where employees can regroup, recover and conduct a head count.
 Once completed evaluate how well the plan worked.
 You may need to make improvements.

 If you'd like assistance developing an emergency plan, SERVPRO of St. Augustine can help.
 We also offer an Emergency Ready Profile which is a great companion to any emergency or contingency plan.

 Mold is present on this air handler in an office supply closet.
 Make sure all of your systems are working efficiently to prevent microbial growth.